 Qualified applicants will be invited to participate in an entrance exam and faculty interview.
 These steps may be completed either in person on campus or virtually.

 Entrance exams are exams designed to give students the opportunity to demonstrate their comprehension of the subject area in which they are applying.
 You can find more information about the entrance exam here.

-Faculty interviews provide our professors the opportunity to interact with students who are applying in their area while allowing students the chance to get to know the faculty.
+Faculty interviews provide Ed.D. faculty with the opportunity to interact with students who are applying in their area while allowing students the chance to get to know the faculty.
 Students should prepare to discuss not only their research interests but also their personal interests.

 Entrance Exams & Interview Dates

 Click here to begin your online application.
 Our Admissions Team will assist you with submitting the materials listed below to the online portal: